henlyai/henly-chatbot/GOOGLE_CLOUD_SETUP.md

-# Google Cloud Setup Guide for ScaleWize AI MCP Server
+# Google Cloud Setup Guide for Henly AI MCP Server

 This guide will help you set up Google Cloud credentials for the custom Google Drive MCP server.